-If you have questions about this program or need support transitioning your prescription to Accredo Specialty Pharmacy, please reach out to Adventist Health Benefits Administration at 888-276-4732 for guidance.
+If you have questions about this program or need support transitioning your prescription to Accredo Specialty Pharmacy, please reach out to Adventist Health Benefits Administration at 888-276-4732 and select Adventist Health when prompted for guidance.

 (The Medical Channel Management Program is not available for employees (and their dependents) stationed in the U.S. territories.
 If you are stationed in an included U.S. territory, then you and your eligible dependents may purchase covered infusion or injectable specialty drugs from your medical provider or infusion center, but such drugs will be subject to the cost sharing described in the Medical Benefits Schedule of Benefits for medical outpatient services.)